edamame-course/edamame-course.github.io/logistics.md

 ***

 ### Costs

-Lodging and meal costs must be paid in full at check-in to Kellogg Biological Station
+All lodging and meals must be pre-registered and pre-paid for before arrival.
+Please register by Tuesday, August 1, 2017.
+Registration and payment can be sumbitted [here](https://events.anr.msu.edu/event.cfm?eventID=0CECE7408AA44C2E).

-* $370/person/week - apartments/dorms/cabins
+* $370/person/week - lodging and 16 meals
+* $226 workshop fee - includes $15 registration fee

 ### Lodging
 Lodging is available at [Kellogg Biological Station](http://www.kbs.msu.edu/)

 * $370/person/week - apartments/dorms/cabins
-* Limited family housing is available (email us for availability)
+* Limited family housing is available ([email us](mailto:edamame.course@gmail.com) for availability)
   * Child care may be arranged upon request
   * Child care costs are not included in course costs
 * Each room has the following amenities: